 And sadly, a succession of failed retraining policies doesn’t stop politicians making more hollow promises.
 One person who knows this better than just about anyone is Gordon Lafer.
 Lafer authored

 So, what changed Lafer’s mind?
 An executive who spoke to the mayor apparently told the mayor that there were jobs going for $10 per hour, which he couldn’t find staff for.
 The mayor trumpeted the availability of these jobs.
-Letters flooded into the mayor’s office from people desperately in search of work.
+Sounded great, but did any of the job seekers secure work?
+No. But plenty of letters flooded into the mayor’s office from people desperately seeking work!

 So, what was the problem?
 The biggest problem was that these jobs were below the minimum wage.
 Another problem was that job centres wouldn’t do much to help job seekers secure decent paid work.